amunategui/amunategui.github.io/_posts/2015-04-17-pubmed-query.md

 month: 4
 day: 17
 published: true
 summary: "PubMed is a great source of medical literature.
-If you are working on a Natural Language Processing (NLP) project and need topic-based medical text, the RISmed package can simplify and automate that process."
+If you are working on a Natural Language Processing (NLP) project and need 100's or 1000's of topic-based medical text, the RISmed package can simplify and automate that process."
 image: pubmed-query/pubmed.png
 ---
 ![plot of pubmed logo](../img/posts/pubmed-query/pubmed.png)